JThomas404/SQL-Maintenance-Plan-Project/issues.md

 - No disaster recovery mechanism was in place, increasing the risk of critical data loss.

 ### 5. **No Backup Retention Policy**
-The maintenance plan did not have a proper backup retention policy.
+The SQL maintenance plan did not have a proper backup retention policy.
 There was no automated system to delete backups older than a certain period, leading to an accumulation of outdated backup files.

 **Impact:**
 - Unmanaged growth of backup files contributed to storage limitations.